petrum/tiles/README.md

 ## Comparing results

-Comparing results for the two approaches produces the same number of results: :-)
+Comparing results for the three approaches produces the same number of results: :-)
 ### Brute force approach
 ```
 $> ./build.sh